FettLol/fettlol-modpack-beta/README.md

 - There are several new crops, along with several new food items that can be crafted using them.
 - The world contains several new "ambient" mobs like parakeet, deer, duck, seal, flamingo, etc., as well as additional variations on the traditional sheep, cows, etc.
 - "Wings" can be crafted and attached to the player.
 They are a permanent upgrade, persisting through death, and work just like Elytras.
 This allows players to fly while wearing chest armor.
 Getting them is not going to be easy, however.
-- Trees can be cut down in a single blow, saving us from the eternal problem of floating trees.
 - Leaves decay faster.
 - Saplings dropped onto grass automatically plant themselves after a while.
 Seeds dropped onto farmland do the same.